 CSR is not about doing projects that allow a business to look and feel good for the sake of coverage.
-This handiwork, theorised by poor marketers, is simply overused by businesses determined to deodorise the social misbehavior of their companies through high-profile campaigns.
+This handiwork, theorised by poor marketers, is simply overused by businesses determined to deodorise the social misbehaviour of their companies through high-profile campaigns.

 CSR should not be an afterthought of a business, but built into the very core of its values.
 You see, consumers can smell fake CSR efforts from a mile off.
 They seem forced.
 Shoddy.
 The connection, loose.

-Kiyoteru Tsutsui, a sociologist from the University of Michigan said,
+Kiyoteru Tsutsui, a sociologist from the University of Michigan said:

 Companies in the developed world may respond to civil society and investors’ pressure to take social responsibility more seriously by adopting CSR frameworks, but only to appease their critics and without any attention to actual changes in their practices.

 In short, corporations use poor CSR efforts to ‘keep up appearances’.

 Consumers demand authenticity and look at traditional CSR communications skeptically.
 What was once an asset to the corporation is quickly becoming a casualty of an uncertain and complex world.